grokit/dcore/README.md

 # TODO

+## As
+## Bs
+## Cs

+ns / dcore: FIRST: stable sort!!!! tag:::now for anote.md in root folder does not work

+hs -o <name>
+--> look for any file in history which starts with vi or vim then filename that exist, prompt if more than one and open in vi

 - gen-scripts : does not detect if duplicate.
 - merge data and options, options -> also root directory to use